The Case for Learned In-Memory Joins

 \end{proof}

-Note that the assumption of $n \gg m$ is valid as, in practice, the {\rmi} optimizer~\cite{MZK20} typically models a large input relation with complex distribution using {\rmi} of 2 to 3 levels (excluding the root), and a fan-out $m$ of 1000.
+The base case of Equation~\ref{eq:buffer_size} occurs at the leaf-level (i.e., $S(0) = 0$).
+Note that we can estimate the value of $S(g_t)$ at any sub-tree $t$ by replacing $n$ in Equation~\ref{eq:buffer_size} with $g_t$, and recursively solve the equation starting from the {\rmi} level of the $t$'s root till the leaf.
+Also, note that the assumption of $n \gg m$ (used in the proof) is valid as, in practice, the {\rmi} optimizer~\cite{MZK20} typically models a large input relation with complex distribution using {\rmi} of 2 to 3 levels (excluding the root), and a fan-out $m$ of 1000.
 In the case of 2 levels, for example, the $\frac{n}{m}$ ratio becomes 1000, which is relatively large.

+\textbf{Optimizing the Number of Buffers in {\rmi}.} Assigning a buffer for "every" sub-tree in {\rmi} is unnecessary and will result in cache misses when accessing the buffers themselves, specially in case of having large {\rmi} (i.e., large number of buffers).
+Therefore, as an optimization, we keep assigning the buffers on the {\rmi} sub-trees, level by level (starting from level 1), until a sub-tree $t$ and its buffers (excluding the buffer of this sub-tree's root) totally fit into the cache and then stop.
+For example, in Figure~\ref{fig:linlj_buffer}, we start by assigning buffers to sub-trees $t_{1.1}$ and $t_{1.2}$ ({\rmi} level 1).
+Then, we assign buffers to their child sub-trees $t_{2.1}, t_{2.2}, t_{2.3}$ and $t_{2.4}$ ({\rmi} level 2).
+Here, we assume that $t_{2.1}, t_{2.2}, t_{2.3}$ and $t_{2.4}$ and the buffers at their child sub-trees ({\rmi} level 3) can fit in the cache (highlighted with dotted lines).
+Therefore, we stop assigning buffers to the sub-trees at higher levels (i.e., {\rmi} level 4).

-\textbf{Request Buffers Cache Complexity.} ~\cite{HL06} provided an analytical bound on the cache complexity of probing using hierarchical indexes (e.g., trees or {\rmi}).
-Given $B$ as the cache line size in bytes, and $C$ as the cache capacity in bytes, the amortized cache complexity of one probe using the buffering scheme of a hierarchical index $X$ should be less than or equal to $O(\frac{1}{B} \log_C n)$, where $n$ is the number of index nodes ({\rmi} models in our case).
+\textbf{Buffers Cache Complexity.} Assume $B$ is the cache line size in bytes, and $C$ is the cache capacity in bytes.
+According to~\cite{HL06}, the amortized cache complexity of one probe using the buffering scheme of a hierarchical index $X$ (e.g., trees or {\rmi}) should be less than or equal to $O(\frac{1}{B} \log_C n)$, where $n$ is the number of index nodes ({\rmi} models in our case).